wp-plugins/flyzoo/readme.txt

 * Live Support Chat

+* Multiple Operators/Moderators: online support requests are automatically routed to the first available operator

 * Track Visitors Live: monitor visits and chat with visitors in real-time.

-* Pop out chat windows: chat in floating browser windows to improve the user experience
+* Pop out chat windows: chat in floating browser windows for a better user experience

 * Customize chat colors, features and greeting messages

 * Single Sign On: users can login and chat using their existing WordPress accounts

 * Performance: cloud-based, hosted chat built on the latest technologies to ensure a fast chat message delivery without overloading your server

-* Multiple Operators/Moderators: online support requests are automatically routed to the first available operator

 * Eye-catching: designed to offer a sleek look and feel